Medicare Referral Program

 What Will I Be Compensated?

-The Centers for Medicare and Medicaid Services (CMS) sets the maximum referral payments for 2020 at:
+The Centers for Medicare and Medicaid Services (CMS) sets the maximum referral payments at:

 What Carriers Does Gordon Marketing Offer to My Client?

 We are proud to work with some of the best-known and respected names in the industry.
-Many times, the most competitive plans are United Healthcare, Anthem, Humana, Aetna, SilverScript, Mutual of Omaha, and Wellcare.
+Many times, the most competitive plans are United Healthcare, Anthem, Humana, Aetna, Cigna, Mutual of Omaha, and Wellcare (Centene).

 What Product Lines Does Gordon Marketing Offer My Client?

-Our Medicare Sales Referral Program offers the following product lines to your client:
+Our Medicare Referral Program is trained to be able to offer the following product lines to your client:

 – Medicare Advantage Plans